 Poverty reduction is achieved through many routes of which agriculture is just one.
 Agricultural strategies for poverty reduction have been debated for decades.
 Apparent lack of consensus concerning the key links between agricultural research and its impact on poverty reduction should not come as a surprise.
+Many scientists and writers from the best writing services have spent both their time and resources to find the solution, but still it was out of their reach.
 Consensus has been elusive because these multiple links are complex and interdependent, the strength and effectiveness of each depends greatly on structural and contextual elements that extend beyond agriculture to include not just rural non-farm activities but the entire economy; and, as a result, these relationships differ significantly among countries.
 Moreover, these opportunities to reduce poverty also are shaped by multiple interacting drivers of change, including but not limited to climate change.

 Smallholder farmers in the developing world who most often are the stated focus of agricultural research for development face numerous challenges, risks, and vulnerabilities, including pests and diseases, adverse price changes, droughts and floods, institutional failures and political upheaval, to name a few.
 And yet, smallholders are not the only potential beneficiaries through which agricultural research may contribute to poverty reduction; rural landless laborers and the urban poor also are among the groups that can benefit.
 Moreover, effects on poverty (for good or ill) often depend on additional complementary activities and investments both within and beyond agriculture, and the likelihood of success overall is shaped (often decisively) by the broader context, including structural, social, political, and environmental factors.